 (For context, in 2006, Beale wrote another WND column in which he cited Nazi Germany’s success in having “rid themselves of six million Jews” as evidence that the U.S. could certainly deport 12 million undocumented immigrants.
 WND removed the Holocaust reference after the column’s initial posting.)

 Despite the parallels between racial Austro-German nationalists in Habsburg Austria and racially alienated American whites today, the two histories, thankfully, remain profoundly different.
 The lack of strong democratic traditions, defeat in World War I—a defeat virtually all German nationalists refused to accept—and the Great Depression created the conditions in which the Nazis could seize power.

 Even with our currently uncertain economic outlook, such a development remains unlikely in the United States, in particular given the small numbers of those whites who are truly racially alienated.
 Nevertheless, these extremists need not turn us into a racialist, genocidal totalitarian state in order to cause serious damage to the fabric of our society.
 Just think of what a few more Timothy McVeigh-type attacks might do.

 We ignore their alienation at our peril.

 Ian Reifowitz is the author of Obama’s America: A Transformative Vision of Our National Identity (Potomac Books, 2012), and Imagining an Austrian Nation: Joseph Samuel Bloch and the Search for a Multiethnic Austrian Identity, 1846-1919 (East European Monographs; distributed by Columbia University Press, 2003).
-He is Associate Professor of History at Empire State College of the State University of New York.
+He is Professor of History at Empire State College of the State University of New York.
 His articles on American politics have appeared in The Daily News, Newsday, The New Republic, The Post-Star, and elsewhere.